nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/cfdebot_website_editing.md

 ## General steps for editing CFDE websites with cfde-bots

-For the CFDE, the key websites we maintain are: `welcome-to-cfde`, `training-and-engagement`, `usecases`, and `published-documentation`. *See section below for specific instructions on editing the `published-documentation` website.*
+For the CFDE, the key websites we maintain are built from the following Github repositories: `welcome-to-cfde`, `training-and-engagement`, `use-case-library-build`, and `published-documentation`. *See section [below](#published-docs) for specific instructions on editing the `published-documentation` website.*

-The `welcome-to-cfde`, `usecases`, and `published-documentation` CFDE websites currently have a single PR and review stage to merge changes to the public-facing website.
-For these websites, the public-facing website is rendered from the `stable` branch.
+The `welcome-to-cfde` and `use-case-library-build` CFDE websites currently have a single PR and review stage to merge changes to the public-facing website.
+These public-facing websites are rendered from the `stable` or `latest` branch, respectively.
+The `published-documentation` website involves more layers of PR review - please see details [below](#published-docs).

 The `training-and-engagement` repo has a 2-stage PR and review stage.
 Changes are initially pushed to a development branch `dev` and then merged to `stable` for new releases of the public-facing website.
 Consequently, the steps of the PR process are slightly different compared to the other CFDE websites.
 The details are available in the website repo's style guide and release plan.